 Travel accident insurance: This insurance covers cardholders in the event of death or dismemberment during the trip or during transit for up to $500,000.

 Auto rental collision damage waiver: This benefit covers you for damage to the rental vehicle that results from collision or theft.
 Coverage is primary and provides reimbursement up to the actual cash value of the vehicle for most rental cars in the U.S. and abroad.

-Exclusions and coverage limits apply to many of these benefits, so make sure to check your United Explorer Credit Card benefits guide for more details on each type of insurance.
+Exclusions and coverage limits apply to many of these benefits.
+So, make sure to check your United Explorer Card benefits guide for more details on each type of insurance.

-If you wish to submit a claim, you can call at (888) 880-5844 or the number on the back of your card.
+If you wish to submit a claim, you may call at (888) 880-5844 or at the number you see on the back of your card.

-The best United Explorer Credit Card benefits are baggage insurance, along with trip cancellation and interruption insurance.
-The United Explorer Credit Card also has rental car insurance and extended warranty, which are slightly more common perks.
+The best United Explorer Card benefits are baggage insurance, along with trip cancellation and interruption insurance.
+The card also comes with rental car insurance and extended warranty protection, which are slightly more common perks.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.